 |Acreage:||ca 400 rooms + conference centre|

-I must admit I struggled a bit to include this building here, because it is part of a wider and highly controversial development scheme, called Media Spree, which encompasses both river banks between Elsenbrücke and Schillingbrücke including the monstrosity that is now called Mecedes Benz Arena and the surrounding corporate neighbourhood dominated by zalando and the Anschütz group.
-For a lot of the locals the fact that this whole area wa given over to the highest bidders is quite the affront.
+I must admit I struggled a bit to include this building here, because it is part of a wider and highly controversial development scheme, called Media Spree, which encompasses both river banks between Elsenbrücke and Schillingbrücke including the monstrosity that is now called Mercedes Benz Arena and the surrounding corporate neighbourhood dominated by Zalando and the Anschütz group.
+For a lot of the locals the fact that this whole area was given over to the highest bidders is quite the affront.
 Many were dismayed and (I’d like to think rightfully so) angry when part of the Eastside Gallery had to be taken down for a building with luxury appartments.
-The fight got rather juicy after it became public knowledge that the developer behind Living Levels was a supposedly a former Stasi informant.
-But I have to admit, I really like the Tchobans music and style hotel at river.
+The fight got rather juicy after it became public knowledge that the developer behind Living Levels was supposedly a former Stasi informant.
+But I have to admit, I really like the Tchobans music and style hotel at the river.
 While most of the construction consists of differently sized blocks clad in yellow bricks, 30m above the river a mirrored shoe box is levitating, reminding me a bit of an airship in the process of taking of.
 Both of those buildings have been created by Sergej Tchoban, who kind of has a knack for picking complicated projects, or maybe he is just fearless as Russians seem to be most of the time.
 In this case the finished building was vastly different from what was stated in the original permit, so maybe it’s not that trouble finds Tchoban, but Tchoban finds trouble.
 Anyway, I still really like his work.
-In 2013 his foundation opened a small museum about architectural drawing that looks like an Egyptian temple.
+In 2013 his foundation opened a small museum about architectural drawings that looks like an Egyptian temple.
 Until we get around to take some pictures of our own, check out their website.

 The interior of the place is the total opposite of the simple and clear lines on the outside.
 The interior architect Karim Rashid created a design-heavy feeling of oversized candy store.
 Lot’s of organic shapes and popping colours dominate the public areas, while the rooms are a bit more modest.